 - Lower than national rate for episiotomy (3.6% compared to 25%)

 - Significant reduction in the incidence of third and fourth degree perinatal tears.

 - Lower use of regional anesthesia

 - Clients have better prenatal knowledge

 - Clients have high readiness for labor and birth

 - Higher rates of satisfaction with care

 - Increased access to care

 In December of 2014, the UK’s National Institute for Health and Care Excellence (NICE) issued new guidelines for the care of healthy women and their babies during childbirth.
 After reviewing the evidence, NICE recommended that low risk pregnant women—the vast majority of the over 700,000 women who give birth in the UK—give birth at home or with a midwife-led unit, rather than a hospital.
-Here are some of the specific recommendations for British birth practitioners:
+According to the new guidelines:

 - Planning birth in an obstetric unit is associated with a higher rate of interventions, such as instrumental vaginal birth, caesarean section and episiotomy, compared with planning birth in other settings.